KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\users\forms.py:74`

 **Description**:
-The `NewRoleForm.validate_name` method is designed to ensure that the name provided for a new role in the CRM system is unique by checking against existing role names using the `Role.get_by_name` function, thereby preventing duplicate role entries.
+The `NewRoleForm.validate_name` method in the `NewRoleForm` class is used to validate the 'name' argument, likely ensuring it meets certain criteria or doesn't already exist in the system.
+It is called by any instance of the `NewRoleForm` class.

 ---